a1ive/LibreDiagnostics/README.md

 So far only Windows has been tested, so Linux support is experimental.<br/>
 Not all settings and features may be available on other operating systems.

+## Supported languages
+- English
+- German / Deutsch

+Feel free to contribute translations for other languages !

 ## Project overview
 | Project | .NET Version[s] |
 | --- | --- |